JetBrains/intellij-sdk-docs/messaging_infrastructure.md

 # Rationale

 So, what is messaging in _IntelliJ IDEA_ and why do we need it?
-Basically, it's implementation of [Observer pattern](http://en.wikipedia.org/wiki/Observer_pattern) that provides additional features like _'broadcasting on hierarchy'_ and special _'nested events'_ processing (_'nested event'_ here is a situation when new event is fired (directly or indirectly) from the callback of another event).
+Basically, its implementation of [Observer pattern](http://en.wikipedia.org/wiki/Observer_pattern) that provides additional features like _broadcasting on hierarchy_ and special _nested events_ processing (_nested event_ here is a situation when new event is fired (directly or indirectly) from the callback of another event).

 # Design